vMX NAT Mode Use Cases and FAQ

 How to setup routing for NAT mode vMX on the cloud?

-Once, the vMX is deployed in NAT mode all traffic coming over the VPN will be NAT'ed to it's WAN IP, so there is no need to setup a return path for the VPN traffic.
+Once, the vMX is deployed in NAT it can essentially act as the Gateway for your VPC/VNET cloud resources and there is no need to setup an explicit return path for the VPN traffic.
 Meaning, that no additional routes needs to be setup for the auto-vpn routes in the VPC.
 In most cases, the default VPC routes should suffice.
+The vMX will essentially be operating the same way an on-premise MX would, and therefore would not require any additional routing configuration to work.